onnx/onnx-mlir/docs/Dialects/onnx.md

 | `R` | tensor of 16-bit float values or tensor of 32-bit float values or tensor of 64-bit float values or memref of any type values
 | `B` | tensor of 16-bit float values or tensor of 32-bit float values or tensor of 64-bit float values or memref of any type values or none type
 | `sequence_lens` | tensor of 32-bit signless integer values or memref of any type values or none type
-| `initial_h` | tensor of 16-bit float values or tensor of 32-bit float values or tensor of 64-bit float values or memref of any type values or none type or none type
+| `initial_h` | tensor of 16-bit float values or tensor of 32-bit float values or tensor of 64-bit float values or memref of any type values or none type

 #### Results:

 | Result | Description |
 | :----: | ----------- |
-| `Y` | tensor of 16-bit float values or tensor of 32-bit float values or tensor of 64-bit float values or memref of any type values or none type or none type or none type
+| `Y` | tensor of 16-bit float values or tensor of 32-bit float values or tensor of 64-bit float values or memref of any type values or none type
-| `Y_h` | tensor of 16-bit float values or tensor of 32-bit float values or tensor of 64-bit float values or memref of any type values or none type or none type or none type or none type
+| `Y_h` | tensor of 16-bit float values or tensor of 32-bit float values or tensor of 64-bit float values or memref of any type values or none type

 ### `onnx.GatherElements` (::mlir::ONNXGatherElementsOp)